8hantanu/8hantanu.github.io/README.md

 # Hey there! 👋

-# I am Shantanu Mishra 🌻
+I am **Shantanu Mishra** a.k.a. **[8hantanu](wiki/self/about#8hantanu)** across the web  🌻

-You are are early here!

-This page is a work in progress.

-Please check this spot later 🤗
+I am a systems software engineer based in Hyderabad, primarily working on systems emulation at [AMD](https://www.amd.com).
+Emerging technologies and research in AI, high-performance computing, and robotics fascinate me.
+In my leisure, I try to make new things at [Yree](https://yree.io).

+To maintain a healthy balance, I enjoy running and occasionally engage in sports like tennis, badminton, and futsal.
+Also, I am always in need of book recommendations in thriller, psychology, and sci-fi.
+Whenever I get a chance, I love to travel and experience new things.

+> **"We write to taste life twice, in the moment and in retrospect."**
+>
+> --Anaïs Nin

 ## Quick links
 - ✒️ **[blog](blog)** - latest and popular pages
 - 📖 **[wiki](wiki)** - my collection of random things
 - 🌱 **[yree](https://yree.io)** - things I make

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ultrices dui sapien eget mi.
-Donec pretium vulputate sapien nec.
-Sed lectus vestibulum mattis ullamcorper.
-In fermentum posuere urna nec tincidunt praesent semper feugiat.
-At elementum eu facilisis sed odio morbi quis commodo odio.

-Velit aliquet sagittis id consectetur purus ut faucibus.
-Ultricies leo integer malesuada nunc vel risus commodo viverra maecenas.
-Euismod nisi porta lorem mollis aliquam ut porttitor leo.
-Sed adipiscing diam donec adipiscing.
-Aliquam sem fringilla ut morbi tincidunt augue interdum velit euismod.
-Ut pharetra sit amet aliquam id diam maecenas ultricies.

-> **"We write to taste life twice, in the moment and in retrospect."**
->
-> --Anaïs Nin
+I am open to any ideas and requests for collaboration in the mentioned fields.
+Feel free to hit me up. ✌️